E-0xD/E-0xD/README.md

-# Hi there, I'm Daniel my alias  is LITTLE 👋
+# Hi there, my name is Daniel👋

 ## About Me